-We can learn much about sin being put away as we read about the Feast of Unleavened Bread when the Israelites were commanded to put away all leaven from their homes (see Exodus 12:15:19).

-This 'putting away' was a thorough job.
-The cupboards and drawers were emptied and the floors were very carefully swept in case a crumb of leaven should remain (see also Exodus 13:3-16; Leviticus 23:6-8; Deuteronomy 16:8; John 6:51; Matthew 16:6).
+What does it mean to put away sin?
+We can learn much about this from the Feast of Unleavened Bread when the Israelites were commanded to put away all leaven out of their houses (Exodus 12:15;19).
+Leaven is usually a picture of sin and this 'putting away' was a thorough job.
+The cupboards and drawers were emptied and their floors were very carefully swept in case a crumb of leaven bread should remain (see also Exodus 13:3-16; Leviticus 23:6-8; Deuteronomy 16:8; John 6:51).

-Spiritually speaking, leaven is a picture of sin.
-In the New Testament, however, sin, not leaven, was put away by the Lord Jesus.
-He, as it were, cleaned the house.
+In the New Testament, sin, not leaven, was put away by Jesus.
+He, as it were, cleaned house.
 If it had been left to us to clean our houses, we would have missed some of our hidden sins.
 We don't realise how great a mountain of sin and lurking darkness we accumulated during our lifetime.

 Question: How did Jesus put away sin?

-Answer: He put away sin by the sacrifice of Himself.
-Hebrews 9:26.
+Answer: "He appeared to put away sin by the sacrifice of Himself" Hebrews 9:26.

-Spurgeon says, "All your sins ... every size, shape, form, hue, degree, or fashion, are altogether gone!
-Crimson sins, black sins, filthy sins, every sort of iniquity from your childhood until now, and right on till you enter into the rest of the Beloved; they were all taken and laid upon Christ.
+Spurgeon says, "All your sins-every size, shape, form, hue, degree, or fashion, are altogether gone!
+Crimson sins, black sins, crying sins, every sort of iniquity from your childhood until now, and right on till you enter into the rest of the Beloved; they were all taken and laid upon Christ.
 He made an end of them all when He offered up His great sacrifice; He has put away sin as a whole for His chosen; this is a glorious truth!"